Cheap Christmas gift ideas for horse lovers: Horse & Hound

 Toggi Dundalk fleece lined glove

-The Dundalk fleece-lined glove with super soft fleece will keep the receiver’s hands warm on the coldest of days.
+The Dundalk fleece-lined glove with super soft fleece will keep the wearer’s hands warm on the coldest of days.
 The gloves have reinforcement panels for extra durability.

 This cool horse-shaped USB stick has a 16 GB capacity and would add a horsey twist to any office environment.